Classical Greek 5

 By the end of this course you should be able to...

-- read and translate with more confidence and enjoyment
+- read and translate the text with confidence and enjoyment

 What level is the course and do I need any particular skills?

-You should have studied Greek for at least five years or have equivalent experience.
-As this course is taught in English, you should be able to follow verbal and written instructions in English and also take part in class and group discussions on readings.
+You should have studied Greek for about four years.
+As this course is taught in English, you should be able to follow verbal and written instructions in English and also take part in class and group discussions on the text.
 Please look at the rest of the course outline carefully to decide if you may benefit from support with your English skills to help you take part fully in this class.

 How will I be taught, and will there be any work outside the class?